UCL/frrant/README.md

 ### 4. Tell Docker about your folder

-Docker needs to know the full path of your project folder
+Docker needs to know the full path of your project folder (so it can look for changes)

 - Open the Docker application
 - Find 'Preferences' and then 'Resources'
 - Click 'File Sharing'
+- Remove any unnecesary folders e.g. `/tmp`, `/var` (Docker can use a lot of resources when watching folders for changes so it is best to keep this list to the absolute minimum)
 - Click 'Add' (or '+') to add a new folder
-- Browse to the project folder and click 'Open'
+- Browse to your projects folder and click 'Open'
 - Click 'Apply and Restart'

 (Docker needs to restart for the changes to take effect).